kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.177   Operations in the Special Air Traffic Rule Area.

-\(a\) Unless otherwise authorized by Air Traffic Control (ATC), no person may operate an aircraft in flight within the Luke Terminal Area designated in §93.176 unless—
+\(a\) Unless otherwise authorized by Air Traffic Control (ATC), no person may operate an aircraft in flight within the Luke Terminal Area designated in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.176   Description of area.|§93.176]] unless—

 \(1\) Before operating within the Luke Terminal area, that person establishes radio contact with the Luke RAPCON; and